 One of the ways people can support the youth ministry is to provide a meal for the Sunday evening gatherings.
 The meal could be homemade or catered.
 Pastor Kate will contact you to coordinate the meal details.

-November and December’s Theme: Kickin’ It Old School
+January’s Theme: Kickin’ It Old School

 We are starting from the very beginning: The Old Testament.
 We will explore the ancestors of our faith by exposing the real, unpolished, and unexpected personalities that God uses to do extraordinary things.
 Youth will discover the similarities between themselves and the unlikely people God selected.